 So, fast forward, with local Lurkio-in-Chief, Dave G6CRVs GB7MP repeater just a mile away coming on air, i reconsidered again a DP4800, the signal was way better here than GB7MB was, and i already had the external mic and an old charger, so i thought a cheap DP4600 would serve as a DMR HT.

 A used DP4600 was found on Ebay, but it refused programming totally, so had to return it.
 The seller was adamant that it worked and said he would not accept a return, and got snotty. he must have got confused as he accepted a return the day after but i had already started a Paypal claim as the seller was refusing any refund, Paypal took three weeks to process the refund however. i was really not impressed with Paypal, and i will likely not be requiring their services again.

 A DP4800 appeared online, it was cheap and had no accessories, it was only a few dollars more than the DP4600 that Paypal had refunded too, so it was purchased, and for a good knocked down price too, to make it a better buy.

-A week or two later on however, and during a routine swap of aerials, the HTs’ modified SMA was rotating in the HT’s body i noticed as i was using a SMA to BNC adaptor, and i noticed the SMA itself was unscrewing itself out of the set too, because of the tight chinese adaptor., this was bad news, but there was nothing i could do, so i had to unscrew the whole lot and then go in and inspect the damage and hopefully repair it.
+A week or two later on however, and during a routine swap of aerials, the HTs’ modified SMA was rotating in the HT’s body, i noticed as i was using a SMA to BNC adaptor, and i saw the SMA itself was unscrewing itself out of the set too, because of the tight crappy chinese adaptor., this was bad news, but there was nothing i could do, i had no option but to repair it or bin it.